-Submit official transcripts from all post-secondary educational institutions you attended.
-Please note that although unofficial transcripts may be uploaded online, you still need to have official transcripts.
+Transcripts from all post-secondary educational institutions.
+Although unofficial transcripts may be uploaded online, applicants still need to submit official transcripts.

 3. Statement of Intent